Frequently Asked Questions : Referring Veterinarians

 How do I schedule an appointment?

 Contact us Monday to Thursday from 9am to 5pm and Friday 9am -noon to schedule an appointment.
-Appointment requests can be made via phone, text, email, or through the RDVM portal (link upper righthand corner of the page).
-To improve ease of scheduling, please provide a few dates and times the owner is available when requesting the appointment.
+Appointment requests should be made through the RDVM portal (link upper righthand corner of the page).
+If you are new to JVCC and need to create an account to log on, please contact us.

 Do you meet directly with clients?

-That is up to you.
+We do not meet directly with clients as all appointments are scheduled as a drop off.
 The results of all diagnostics performed will be given to you in the form of a detailed referral letter.
-You can give the results to your clients, or a client consultation with Dr. Jackson can be added onto an appointment for an additional fee.
+You can give the results to your clients, or a phone consultation with Dr. Jackson can be added onto an appointment for an additional fee.

 Do you offer same day emergency appointments?